Unimodality: Unimodal function

 As the term "modal" applies to data sets and probability distribution, and not in general to functions, the definitions above do not apply.
 The definition of "unimodal" was extended to functions of real numbers as well.

 A common definition is as follows: a function f(x) is a unimodal function if for some value m, it is monotonically increasing for x ≤ m and monotonically decreasing for x ≥ m.
 In that case, the maximum value of f(x) is f(m) and there are no other local maxima.

 Proving unimodality is often hard.
 One way consists in using the definition of that property, but it turns out to be suitable for simple functions only.
 A general method based on derivatives exists, but it does not succeed for every function despite its simplicity.

 Examples of unimodal functions include quadratic polynomial functions with a negative quadratic coefficient, tent map functions, and more.

 The above is sometimes related to as strong unimodality, from the fact that the monotonicity implied is strong monotonicity.
 A function f(x) is a weakly unimodal function if there exists a value m for which it is weakly monotonically increasing for x ≤ m and weakly monotonically decreasing for x ≥ m.
 In that case, the maximum value f(m) can be reached for a continuous range of values of x.
 An example of a weakly unimodal function which is not strongly unimodal is every other row in Pascal's triangle.

 Depending on context, unimodal function may also refer to a function that has only one local minimum, rather than maximum.
 For example, local unimodal sampling, a method for doing numerical optimization, is often demonstrated with such a function.
 It can be said that a unimodal function under this extension is a function with a single local extremum.

 One important property of unimodal functions is that the extremum can be found using search algorithms such as golden section search, ternary search or successive parabolic interpolation.

 Other extensions

 A function f(x) is "S-unimodal" (often referred to as "S-unimodal map") if its Schwarzian derivative is negative for all $x \ne c$, where $c$ is the critical point.

 In computational geometry if a function is unimodal it permits the design of efficient algorithms for finding the extrema of the function.

 A more general definition, applicable to a function f(X) of a vector variable X is that f is unimodal if there is a one-to-one differentiable mapping X = G(Z) such that f(G(Z)) is convex.
 Usually one would want G(Z) to be continuously differentiable with nonsingular Jacobian matrix.

 Quasiconvex functions and quasiconcave functions extend the concept of unimodality to functions whose arguments belong to higher-dimensional Euclidean spaces.

+A unimodal function mapping $\{0,1,\dots,n\}$ to the reals is also called unimodal sequence.
+A unimodal polynomial is a polynomial whose coefficients are a unimodal sequence.